Lara Marie Kueppers

 Research Description

-Previously, Dr. Kueppers was a Research Scientist in the Climate and Ecosystem Sciences Division at Berkeley Lab and an Assistant Professor at UC Merced.
-She holds a PhD from UC Berkeley, and MS and BS degrees from Stanford University.
+Previously, Professor Kueppers was a Research Scientist in the Climate and Ecosystem Sciences Division at Berkeley Lab and an Assistant Professor at UC Merced.
+She holds a PhD from UC Berkeley, and MS and BS degrees in Earth systems science from Stanford University.

 Featured in the Media